developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

    ALTER SECURITY INTEGRATION snowflake_imp SET EXTERNAL_OAUTH_ANY_ROLE_MODE = 'ENABLE';
    ```

-## Configure Snowflake as a Source[​](#configure-snowflake-as-a-source "Direct link to Configure Snowflake as a Source")
+## Configure Snowflake as a Source

 1. In the bottom-left corner of the Datasets page, click **Add Source**.
 2. Under **Databases** in the Add Data Source dialog, select **Snowflake**.